LohasOT/RejexReadme/README.md

 * `$` - matches a string that end with preceeding word before the character
 * Examples:
 ```
-^Hello          matches any string starting with `Hello`
+^Oliver          matches any string starting with `Oliver`
-World$          matches any string ending with `World`
+Car$          matches any string ending with `Car`
-^Hello World$   matches exact string
+^New Car$   matches exact string
-goodbye         matches any string that has the exact text `goodbye` in it
+usedcar         matches any string that has the exact text `usedcar` in it
 ```

 ### Quantifiers